-- Greater earnings potential: Graduates of associate degree programs may enjoy higher median weekly earnings than people with only a high school education.1
+- Greater earnings potential: According to the Bureau of Labor Statistics, graduates of associate degree programs generally enjoy higher average earnings than people with only a high school education.1

 - Enhanced skillsets: An associate degree can teach you the skills that employers require today.
 Many associate degree programs teach highly technical skills that may help set you apart from other job seekers.

-- Lower likelihood of unemployment: Graduates of associate degree programs are less likely to be unemployed than someone with only a high school degree.2
+- Lower likelihood of unemployment: Graduates of associate degree programs are less likely to be unemployed than someone with only a high school degree.1

 - Personal satisfaction: Earning an associate degree can bring a great sense of fulfillment and satisfaction for meeting a personal goal that can help you pursue your career aspirations.

-- Serving as a Steppingstone to Further Your Education: An associate degree may cover the fundamental concepts you need to help tee you up for success in your pursuit of your bachelor’s.
-When part of a stackable program, classes taken in one program can stack directly into the next, so you put all your credit hours to good use.
+- Serving as a Steppingstone to Further Your Education: An associate degree may cover the fundamental concepts you need to help prepare you for success in your pursuit of your bachelor’s.
+When part of a stackable program, classes taken in one program can stack directly into the next, so you put all your credit hours to good use.2

 Associate Degrees vs. Bachelor's Degrees